 Federal Guidance Helps Agencies Support Young Trafficking Survivors

-Building on President Obama’s pledge of continued U.S. leadership in the fight against human trafficking, the Administration on Children, Youth and Families has issued new guidance for runaway and homeless youth programs and child welfare agencies that work with trafficked youth.
+Building on a pledge of continued U.S. leadership in the fight against human trafficking, the Administration on Children, Youth and Families has issued new guidance for runaway and homeless youth programs and child welfare agencies that work with trafficked youth.

 “Guidance to States and Services on Addressing Human Trafficking of Children and Youth in the United States,” (PDF, 137KB) offers tips on identifying, engaging, serving and ultimately restoring victims of human trafficking.
 The document lays out what we know about trafficking and what services victims need.
 It’s a good place to start for youth and family services professionals who come in contact with trafficked young people.

 - Find screening and assessment tools with a trafficking lens.
 ACYF encourages agencies to use universal, valid and reliable instruments that focus on areas often impacted by trafficking—including trauma, social-emotional functioning and physical health.
 Agencies can adjust these tools to include signs of trafficking, like youth carrying large amounts of cash or talking about a controlling older boyfriend.

 - Adapt evidence-based interventions designed for vulnerable youth.
 To date, there is little research about what works to help trafficked young people.
 But agencies can adapt evidence-based practices like multisystemic therapy and trauma-focused cognitive behavioral therapy, two approaches that have been shown to improve mental health and the way people interact with others and the world around them.